 The EIS should describe the possible environmental harm caused by the proposed project to environmental values for water as expressed in the Environmental Protection (Water) Policy.
-The DERM operational policy Waste Water Discharge to Queensland Waters may be consulted for guidance on how discharge proposals will be assessed.
+The Queensland Government's operational policy Waste Water Discharge to Queensland Waters may be consulted for guidance on how discharge proposals will be assessed.